BedrockStreaming/bemlinter/packages/bemlinter/README.md

 }
 ```

 ### modules (option)

-Allow to override global option for portions of your sources
+Allow to override global option for portions of your sources.

-:warning: A module should have, at least `name` and `sources` properties
+:warning: A module should have, at least `name` and `sources` properties.

 default: `[]`